Sarbanes Oxley 101 -- Info Guide to the Sarbanes-Oxley Act of 2002

 What companies need to comply with Sarbanes-Oxley?

 All publicly-traded companies in the United States, including all wholly-owned subsidiaries, and all publicly-traded non-US companies doing in business in the US are effected.
-In addition, any private companies that are preparing for their initial public offering (IPO) may also need to comply with certain provisions of Sarbanes-Oxley.
+In addition, private companies that are preparing for their initial public offering (IPO) also need to comply with certain provisions of Sarbanes-Oxley.

 When did Sarbanes-Oxley compliance take effect?